noiges/fdc/README.md

 	% gem install igc-kml

-This is the primary and most convenient way to install the latest version of `igc-kml` through the `gem` utility that installs the latest version from [Rubygems.org](http://rubygems.org).
+This is the primary and most convenient way to install the latest version of `igc-kml` through the `gem` utility that pulls the latest version from [Rubygems.org](http://rubygems.org).

 ### The hard way
 If you are a developer and want to install from source, open your console and enter the following: